 Pick this option if you want to collect a long answer to a question.
 Depending on your plan (with access to our AI package) you will be able to summarise and categorise text responses with AI.

-The difference with 'Short answer' is that the field box that is shown will be bigger so it is easier and more inviting for users to leave a longer answer.
+The difference with 'Short answer' is that the field box that is shown for long answers will be bigger so it is easier and more inviting for users to leave a longer answer.
+Similarly, for short answers the field box is smaller to incentivize users to be succinct.
+But technically speaking, there's not character limit difference between both question types (short and long answer).

 Single choice